 - a long abstract of fewer than 250 words

 While papers directly addressing the conference theme and panel abstracts are particularly encouraged, proposals on any issue relevant to the understanding of international development are welcomed.
 All "paper" panels and "experimental" panels are open to paper or other format proposals through the website.
 Panels taking a "roundtable" format are not open to paper proposals.
 There is no general panel this year, so you will have to propose your paper to an existing panel.
 The format of the panel (paper, experimental or roundtable) is marked in parentheses at the end of the panel title.

 On submission of the proposal, the proposing author (but not the co-authors) will receive an automated email confirming receipt.
-If you do not receive this email, please first check the login environment (the head icon) to see if your proposal is there.
+If you do not receive this email, please first Login to see if your proposal is there.
 If it is, it simply means your confirmation email got spammed/lost; if it is not, you will need to re-submit, as for some reason the process was not completed.
 Co-authors cannot be added/removed nor can papers be withdrawn by the proposers themselves – for that, please email us (address in the footer).

 Proposals will be marked as pending until the end of the call for papers (16/01/2019).
 Convenors will then be asked to make their decisions over the papers proposed to their panel by the 28th January and to communicate those to the proposers, marking them up within the login environment.
 Papers which are neither accepted nor rejected, but marked for 'transfer', will be given the possibility of finding a place in another panel, when and where possible.
 The successful transfer of all papers cannot be guaranteed.

 - Paper-presenters may be students